softeng-feup/open-cx-the-spice-boys/README.md

 ![User Case Diagram](/docs/images/user_case_diagram.png)

+*Locate other users* - Using the app, the user can find the latest knowed location of another user.

+*Locate rooms of events* - Using the app. the user can access all the relevant information related to the conference's events

 - **Actor**: A conference participant who downloaded the app.
 - **Description**: Improving the conference&#39;s experience by making it easier for people to find each other or a desired session location.
 - **Preconditions**: